Home Depot: China

 In December 2006, The Home Depot announced its acquisition of the Chinese home improvement retailer The Home Way.
 The acquisition gave The Home Depot an immediate presence in China, with 12 stores in six cities.
 In April 2011, Home Depot shut its last Beijing store, the fifth Home Depot to close in China in the previous two years.
 In September 2012, The Home Depot announced it was closing all big box stores in China.
 The Home Depot retained two specialty stores in China, a Home Decorators Collection Store and a paint and flooring store.

 As of September 16, 2012, all seven of the box stores in China had been shut down.
 The Home Depot has no immediate plans to further expand its specialty stores in China.
 The company is taking a "wait-and-see" attitude towards the Chinese market, but does not want to completely pull out because re-entry into the market would be very costly.

 The Home Depot's lack of success in China has been attributed to the disconnect between The Home Depot's do-it-yourself ethos and Chinese culture.
 In 2012, The Home Depot conceded that it misread the country's appetite for do-it-yourself products.
 As a spokeswoman for the company said in an interview with the Wall Street Journal, "The market trend says this is more of a do-it-for-me culture."
 Some have speculated that The Home Depot could have offered a do-it-for-me model to Chinese consumers.
 Chinese consumers prefer to see a finished product, such as a renovated room, rather than light bulbs and lumber.
 The same issue does not exist outside of China, especially in Canada, where Chinese Home Depot advertisements and store signage can be found in areas with large Chinese demographics.

 United Kingdom

 There were reports that The Home Depot was interested in acquiring B&Q, the largest DIY retailer in the United Kingdom, Ireland, and China.
+B&Q had notably mimicked the design of Home Depot stores in the US when it introduced its large format "Warehouse" stores in the 1990s, even extending to changing its corporate colours to the same shade of orange as Home Depot.
 Speculation of a takeover began in 1999 when the retailer Asda was purchased by Walmart.
 The Home Depot would have to acquire Kingfisher plc, B&Q's parent company, to acquire B&Q. Kingfisher consists of several European DIY chains; however, the Home Depot was only interested in B&Q operations and says that it would dispose of the Castorama chain which operates in France, Italy, Poland and Russia.
 Talks ending in 2005 did not result in any takeover deal.